Storybook Land

-Some of its most prominent attractions are the J&J Railroad Train (which loops around most of the park), the Happy Dragon, and Whirly-Bug the Ferris wheel.
-The Land of Make Believe (not to be confused with the amusement park of the same name in Hope Township, New Jersey) has many of the standard amusement park rides such as Bubbles the Coaster, a junior sized roller coaster, and the Turtle Twirl, a Tilt-A-Whirl.
+Some of its attractions are the J&J Railroad Train (which loops around most of the park), the Happy Dragon, Whirly-Bug and the Ferris wheel.
+It has many of the standard amusement park rides such as Bubbles the Coaster, a junior sized roller coaster, and the Turtle Twirl, a Tilt-A-Whirl.
 Storybook Land also has a Santa Claus house where Santa and Mrs. Claus will pose with the children during the Christmas season.

 Visiting the park

 Storybook Land has several counter-service restaurants and a large, covered picnic area for bringing a meal from home.
 During the months of April and May, the park is heavily visited by school groups.

+During the Christmas season, the park is heavily decorated in Christmas decorations and transforms into a winter wonderland.
+Santa and Mrs. Claus greet children in the park.
+Statues of the original mascots of the Philadelphia Phillies are present here.